 The five basic steps in the planning process (as depicted in figure 1) are:

-During the financial review phase, the finance organization presents results on the financial performance for the company overall, for its sales channels and for its products.
+The finance team presents results on the company’s financial performance overall, for its sales channels, and for its products.
 Providing revenue and profitability by product is critical to making good product decisions and developing effective strategies.

-The next step is where the company’s executive team outlines its corporate strategy in terms of its vision, financial goals and its plan for achieving those goals.
-The corporate strategy should be explicitly presented to the product management team to facilitate development of a product strategy.
+This is when the company’s executive team outlines its corporate strategy regarding its vision, financial goals, and plan for achieving those goals.
+The corporate strategy should be explicitly presented to the product management team to facilitate product strategy development.
 For some smaller businesses, steps 3 and 4 may be combined into a single step.

-During step 4, product management develops its product strategy considering market dynamics, customer needs, financial goals, and corporate strategy.
-It specifies what changes to the products are needed and indicates the financial plan for each product area.
+Product management develops its product strategy considering market dynamics, customer needs, financial goals, and corporate strategy.
+It specifies what product changes are needed and indicates the financial plan for each product area.
 The product strategy should be reviewed by the executive team to ensure alignment with the corporate strategy before proceeding to the next step.

-For a product or services technology company, the success of the company is determined by the success of its products.
-Effective product plans address market and customer needs AND support the company’s growth strategy.
+Effective product plans to address market and customer needs AND supports the company’s growth strategy.
 Creating effective product plans can only be accomplished with strong communications between the product management team and the executive team because:

-Product management must clearly understand the company’s objectives and direction in order to create product strategies and roadmaps that will help them to be achieved.
+- Product management must clearly understand the company’s objectives and direction to create product strategies and roadmaps.

 By leveraging the product management team as a strategic resource, you will ensure that your products have been influenced by the best minds and information your company has available and you will gain greater control in driving your company’s success.

 Enroll in Foundations

 Foundations is an excellent learning opportunity for product teams who want to improve their communication.